 Sam had fun grooms prep photos, we began the day with coffee and laughs as we followed the boys to brunch at Yum Cha.
 Louise and her bridesmaids were being pampered at The Sheridan on the Park, Christina Cleary ensured everyone looked flawless and Melissa Hope did a wonderful job with their hair.
 We nearly took more photos of the girls in their kimonos then in their bridesmaid’s dresses because they were so fun and colourful.
 One of my favourite moments of the day was when Louise’s father and mother walked and saw her in her wedding dress for the first time.
 He appeared a little uncomfortable and stayed in the corner right away from all the pink, flowers and girls but as soon as Louise looked up smiled at him he grew immensely proud and kept smiling quietly to himself.

 Their ceremony was held at the The Garrison Church a heritage spot rich in history, with grand stain-glass windows and carved sandstone.
-For their location photos we wandered first around the rocks and finished up in the botanical gardens.
-Louise and Sam’s wedding venue was The Pavilion, in The Domain and opposite the Art Gallery of NSW, chosen for its lush greenery and relaxed summer vibe.
+For their location photos we wandered first around the rocks and finished up in the Sydney Royal Botanic Gardens.
+Louise and Sam’s reception venue was The Pavilion in The Domain (opposite the Art Gallery of NSW), chosen for its lush greenery and relaxed summer vibe.
 It had large open doors that allowed guests to mingle outside and get plenty of fresh air and views of the city.

 Their wedding was a whirlwind of beautiful moments, shy smiles, mischievous groomsmen and heartfelt speeches that moved bridesmaids moved to tears.
 They are both far too modest and would bust into nervous giggles when anyone commented on how gorgeous and perfect they looked together.